‘Talent – Employee of a young innovative company’ (JEI)

 Applicants can obtain a list of exactly which documents are required for a residence permit application from the authority responsible for handling the application and on France-visas.gouv.fr.

-As an indication, you can download a list of documents that must be submitted with an application for a “Talent Passport – Employees of a young innovative company (JEI)
+As an indication, we provide a list of documents that must be submitted with an application for a “Talent – Qualified Employee” as employee of a young innovative company (JEI).

-Applicants must pay a tax of €200 to the French Immigration and Citizenship Office (Office français de l’immigration et de l’intégration – OFII) when the permit is issued.
+Applicants must pay a tax of €200 when the permit is issued.
 In addition to this tax, stamp duty of €25 is also charged on residence permits.
+The payment of the tax and the stamp can be validated online.

 In addition to this administrative cost of €225, the long-stay visa authorizing entry into France costs €99.